NFV in ETSI

 Modern telecoms networks contain an ever-increasing variety of proprietary hardware.
 The launch of new services often demands network reconfiguration and on-site installation of new equipment which in turn requires additional floor space, power, and trained maintenance staff.

 In a digital world, the innovation cycles accelerate and require greater flexibility and dynamism than hardware-based appliances allow.
-Hard-wired network with single functions boxes is tedious to maintain, slow to evolve, and prevent service providers from offering dynamic services.
+A hard-wired network with single functions boxes is tedious to maintain, slow to evolve, and prevent service providers from offering dynamic services.

 In the same way that applications are supported by dynamically configurable and fully automated cloud environments, virtualized network functions allow networks to be agile and capable to respond automatically to the needs of the traffic and services running over it.